hydraulic-software/conveyor/guidebook/docs/configs/update-modes.md

 # Update modes

-Conveyor supports three different approaches to software updates:
+Conveyor supports four different approaches to software updates:

 1. `app.updates = background` (the default)
 2. `app.updates = aggressive`
 3. `app.updates = none`
+4. `app.updates = manual`

 In aggressive mode an update check will be performed synchronously on each app start.
 If a new version is available then the update process will start and the update downloaded and applied, without any user interaction being required.